Clifton893/Clifton893/README.md

 - ⚡ Fun fact: ...
 -->

+Hi, I'm Clifton!
 I'm a self-taught coder, a lifelong writer, and aspiring UI designer.
 For half a year, I woke up at 4:00am every day to teach myself how to code, before going to work as a sushi chef.
-(You can [learn more about me](https://clifton893.github.io/about.html) on my website.)

-I'm still in the transition phase of my career change, but chefs are scrappy, and I **will** succeed. 👍

 ---